leonpjvaughan-org/kube/README.md

 6. [keycloak](./keycloak/README.md) - Keycloak for iam.
 I am using this as my cluster OIDC provider.
 7. [kubernetes Dashboard](./kubernetes_dashboard/README.md) - Kubernetes dashboard setup for managing the cluster.
 This is useful for monitoring and managing the cluster resources.
 8. [Velero](./velero/README.md) - Velero setup for backing up and restoring Kubernetes resources.
 This is useful for disaster recovery and backup of the cluster resources.
+9. [observability](./observability/README.md) - (WIP) Observability setup for monitoring and logging in the cluster.
+This includes Loki for logs, Grafana for graphs, Mimir for metrics, Tempo for traces, Pyroscope for profiling, and Alloy for collection.